Marriage: Monogamy

-Monogamy is a form of marriage in which an individual has only one spouse during their lifetime or at any one time (serial monogamy).
+Monogamy is a form of marriage in which an individual has only one spouse during their lifetime or at any one time.
+Monogamy may or may not indicate that the spouses have pledged not to have sexual relationships outside of their marriage.

-Indian Hindu wedding with the bride and groom in traditional dress.

 Anthropologist Jack Goody's comparative study of marriage around the world utilizing the Ethnographic Atlas found a strong correlation between intensive plough agriculture, dowry and monogamy.
 This pattern was found in a broad swath of Eurasian societies from Japan to Ireland.
 The majority of Sub-Saharan African societies that practice extensive hoe agriculture, in contrast, show a correlation between "bride price" and polygamy.
 A further study drawing on the Ethnographic Atlas showed a statistical correlation between increasing size of the society, the belief in "high gods" to support human morality, and monogamy.

 In the countries which do not permit polygamy, a person who marries in one of those countries a person while still being lawfully married to another commits the crime of bigamy.
 In all cases, the second marriage is considered legally null and void.
 Besides the second and subsequent marriages being void, the bigamist is also liable to other penalties, which also vary between jurisdictions.

 Serial monogamy

 Governments that support monogamy may allow easy divorce.
-In a number of Western countries, divorce rates approach 50%.
-Those who remarry do so usually no more than three times.
+Those who remarry after a divorce do so usually no more than three times.
 Divorce and remarriage can thus result in "serial monogamy", i.e. having multiple marriages but only one legal spouse at a time.
 This can be interpreted as a form of plural mating, as are those societies dominated by female-headed families in the Caribbean, Mauritius and Brazil where there is frequent rotation of unmarried partners.
 In all, these account for 16 to 24% of the "monogamous" category.

 Serial monogamy creates a new kind of relative, the "ex-".
 The "ex-wife", for example, may remain an active part of her "ex-husband's" or "ex-wife's" life, as they may be tied together by transfers of resources (alimony, child support), or shared child custody.